punyakrit/SmartCue/README.md

 - **npm or yarn**

 ### Why Apple Silicon Only?
-This app is optimized specifically for Apple Silicon architecture to provide:
+This AI assistant is optimized specifically for Apple Silicon architecture to provide:
-- Better performance and battery life
+- Better performance and battery life for AI processing
-- Native ARM64 optimizations
+- Native ARM64 optimizations for faster AI responses
-- Enhanced security features
+- Enhanced security features for AI conversations
-- Improved kernel-level functionality
+- Improved kernel-level functionality for seamless operation

 ### Installation
 ```bash